devanoxltd/mac-setup/README.md

-# 🗣 Setup Your mac for laravel and flutter development
+# 🗣 Setup Your mac for laravel development

 ### 💪   Follow Below steps